inovait/tws-ios/TWSKit/Sources/Documentation.docc/GoogleLogin.md

 ### Setup universal links

 You'll need to setup UniversalLinks for your app on the domain you're trying to login with Google.
+Make sure you check the URL that GoogleLogin calls after the login.
+You need to match the URL in your paths.
+In this sample the path "``/__/auth/handler``" is used.
+The same path also needs to be provided, if you're building the project with CLI.
+More info about that can be found in the dedicated CLI link, found on the main page.

 Your assetlinks.json should look like this:

 ```
 {